shreshthmohan/hugo-blog/content/about/_index.md

 I started this blog as an attempt to record my learnings.
 I plan to write about a lot of topics apart from software.

-If you wish to talk to me about something, [tweet at me](https://twitter.com/shreshthmohan)
+If you wish to talk to me about something, <a class="underline" href="https://twitter.com/shreshthmohan">tweet at me</a>